Roger Williams: Early life

-Roger Williams was born in London, England, with many historians citing 1603 as the probable year of his birth.
-The exact details of Williams' birth are unknown as his birth records were destroyed when St. Sepulchre's Church burned during the Great Fire of London.
+Roger Williams was born in London, and many historians cite 1603 as the probable year of his birth.
+His birth records were destroyed when St. Sepulchre Church burned during the Great Fire of London in 1666, and his entry in American National Biography notes that Williams gave contradictory information about his age throughout his life.
 His father was James Williams (1562–1620), a merchant tailor in Smithfield, and his mother was Alice Pemberton (1564–1635).

-At an early age, Williams had a spiritual conversion, of which his father disapproved.
+At an early age, Williams had a spiritual conversion of which his father disapproved.
 As an adolescent, he apprenticed under Sir Edward Coke (1552–1634), the famous jurist, and was educated at Charterhouse School under Coke's patronage.
 Williams later attended Pembroke College, Cambridge, where he received a Bachelor of Arts in 1627.
-Williams demonstrated a facility with languages, acquiring familiarity with Latin, Hebrew, Greek, Dutch, and French at an early age.
-Years later, he tutored John Milton in Dutch and Native American languages in exchange for refresher lessons in Hebrew.
+He demonstrated a facility with languages, acquiring familiarity with Latin, Hebrew, Greek, Dutch, and French at an early age.
+Years later, he tutored John Milton in Dutch and Native American languages in exchange for refresher lessons in Hebrew and Greek.

-Williams took holy orders in the Church of England in connection with his studies, but he became a Puritan at Cambridge and thus ruined his chance for preferment in the Anglican church.
+Williams took holy orders in the Church of England in connection with his studies, but he became a Puritan at Cambridge and thus ruined his chance for preferment in the Anglican Church.
 After graduating from Cambridge, he became the chaplain to Sir William Masham.
-In April 1629, Williams proposed marriage to Jane Whalley, the niece of Lady Joan (Cromwell) Barrington, but she declined.
-Later that year, he married Mary Bernard (1609–76), the daughter of Rev. Richard Bernard, a notable Puritan preacher and author, at the Church of High Laver, in Epping Forest, a few miles east of London.
-Together Mary and Roger had six children, all born in America: Mary, Freeborn, Providence, Mercy, Daniel, and Joseph.
+In April 1629, Williams proposed marriage to Jane Whalley, the niece of Lady Barrington, but she declined.
+Later that year, he married Mary Bernard (1609–76), the daughter of Rev. Richard Bernard, a notable Puritan preacher and author; they were married at the Church of High Laver in Epping Forest District, Essex, around 20 miles north-east of London.
+They had six children, all born in America: Mary, Freeborn, Providence, Mercy, Daniel, and Joseph.

-Williams knew that Puritan leaders planned to migrate to the New World.
+Williams knew that Puritan leaders planned to immigrate to the New World.
 He did not join the first wave of settlers, but later decided that he could not remain in England under the administration of Archbishop William Laud.
-Williams regarded the Church of England as corrupt and false, and he had arrived at the Separatist position by 1630; on December 1, Williams and his wife boarded the Boston-bound Lyon in Bristol.
+Williams regarded the Church of England as corrupt and false, and he had arrived at the Separatist position by 1630; on December 1, he and his wife boarded the Boston-bound Lyon in Bristol.

 First years in America

 Arrival in Boston

-On 5 February 1631, the Lyon anchored in Nantasket, outside of the Puritan settlement of Boston.
-Upon his arrival, the church of Boston offered Williams the opportunity to serve during the vacancy of Rev. John Wilson, who had returned to England to accompany his wife to the colony.
+On February 5, 1631, the Lyon anchored in Nantasket outside of Boston.
+The church of Boston offered him the opportunity to serve during the vacancy of Rev. John Wilson, who had returned to England to bring his wife back to America.
 Williams declined the position on grounds that it was "an unseparated church."
 In addition, he asserted that civil magistrates must not punish any sort of "breach of the first table" of the Ten Commandments such as idolatry, Sabbath-breaking, false worship, and blasphemy, and that individuals should be free to follow their own convictions in religious matters.
-These three principles later became central tenets of Williams' teachings and writings.
+These three principles later became central tenets of Williams's teachings and writings.